 Acceptance into the certificate program requires that you meet minimum requirements for admission to the UNC Graduate School, with a GPA of 3.0 or better in your most recent 60 semester hours of college work.

-The certificate is offered through our Extended Studies, Online.
+The certificate is offered through the University of Northern Colorado's Extended Campus.
 Please click here for detailed information about the program, contact with the gerontology faculty coordinator, course of study, admission requirements, tuition, and application links.